Skip to content

 Fines, Penalties, and Special Assessments

 An HOA can issue fines and penalties when owners violate rules and regulations or property-use restrictions.
-Proper due process usually requires:
+Under Cal.
+Civ.
+Code §5855, proper due process requires:

 - A hearing before the board of directors.